richardszalay/richardszalay.github.io/_posts/2016-08-23-ios-deploy-pipeline-4-deploy-phase.md

 A few things to note:

-* Match supports an option for a specific keychain, but Sigh does not.
+* Match supports an option for a specific keychain, but Sigh does not (**Edit:** As of fastlane 1.102, resign supports a `keychain_path` option).
 There's also no way to avoid Keychains altogether, as even actions that accept a custom keychain tend to rely on downstream functionality that does not.
 * Actions that use the "default keychain" actually use the first item from keychain search list, that is the result of "security list-keychains" as opposed to "security default-keychain", so there's no need to change the default/login keychains in order to customise them.

 I've highlighted which of the options we went with, but I'll explain the justification as we go.